 Students are expected to be in school by 8.25 am and in form by 8.30 am.
 If students arrive in School after 8.30, they are late and will be marked accordingly on the register.
-The School adopts a 'zero tolerance' approach to lateness and those students who are late without explanation will be detained after school on the same day for 30 minutes.
-Persistent lateness will lead to daily detentions of one hour.
+The School adopts a 'zero tolerance' approach to lateness and those students who are late without explanation will be detained after school on the same day for ten minutes.
+Students late twice in a week will be kept for 30 minutes on a Friday, or a following day if absent.
+Persistent lateness will lead to conversations with home and possibly further consequences.
+Text messages will be sent home to inform parents/carers if their child has arrived late to school.